Adding a CMS to Your Flask Web App Transcripts

 1:44 We can't quite edit it.
 We should be able to pull it up.
 But when we hit save, remember, we haven't finished that one, so we'll go do that now.

-1:51 But this is is good, right?
+1:51 But this is good, right?
 We're making really good progress.
 But let's just go and write this last update.
 Redirect and say it's going to return.

 2:02 You redirect.
 This should be okay.
 We want to check that it exists.
 So we're gonna given an I d.
 Get it back now.
 This was all sorts of weird,